akshaysharma2703/Portfolio/README.md

 # 📊 Portfolio

 Welcome to my portfolio repository.
-This repository showcases my projects in **Data Analytics, Data Science, and Machine Learning**, focusing on turning raw data into meaningful insights through analysis, visualization, and modeling.
+This repository showcases my projects in **Data Analytics, Data Science, and Product Analyst/Management**, focusing on turning raw data into meaningful insights through analysis, visualization, and modeling.

 ---